Everything you need to know about parks, trails, recreation areas and more this week

 UTAH OLYMPIC PARK

 Adventure activities, including the summer Comet bobsled ride, three adventure courses, two zip lines at the tower.
-From Sept.
-7 through Oct.
-1, adventure activities will be open Thursday through Sunday from 10 a.m. to 6 p.m.
 From Oct.
 7 through October 22, adventure activities will be open Saturday and Sundays only from 10 a.m. to 6 p.m.
-For more information, call 435-658-4200 or visit UtahOlympicLegacy.com.
+For more information, call 435-658-4200 or visit this website.

 MOUNTAIN TRAILS

 Mountain Trails Foundation currently maintains over 150 miles of trail in the area.
 All trails are non-motorized and multi-use.
 For the latest updates, visit mountaintrails.org or Facebook.com/MountainTrailsFoundation.
-For any trail maintenance concerns, email Rick at rick@mountaintrails.org.
+For any trail maintenance concerns, email Rick.

 Recommended Stories For You

-Note: - Updated: Park City murder conviction relied on ‘evidence of intent, intent to kill’